Aident-AI/open-cuak/README.md

 1. ### Agent Demo #1: Canva Use Agent

-   An automation agent uses Canva to create a poster for President Day.
+   An automation agent uses Canva to create a poster for President's Day.
 When it encounters issues, such as whether to use Pro templates (require a Canva paid plan), it proactively asks the user for additional instructions.

    https://github.com/user-attachments/assets/f283189b-bc90-4875-8bd5-75b2a6a4bf9f